google/open-location-code/c/README.md

 Code style is based on Googles formatting rules.
 Code must be formatted using `clang-format`.

-The `clang_check.sh` script will check for formatting errors, output them, and automatically format files.
+The `checks.sh` script will check for formatting errors, output them, and automatically format files.

 # Usage